IP-CAM/Merkent-Bootstrap-Theme-for-Opencart-v.1.5.6.x/README.md

 # Merkent-Bootstrap-Theme-Extension for-Opencart-v.1.5.6.x

-The famous Merkent Bootstrap Theme for Opencart v.1.5.6.x
+The famous Merkent Bootstrap Theme Extension for Opencart v.1.5.6.x Versions.

 Installed as Default Theme in all of my OpenCart LIGHT Versions offered here!
 ----